You might ask, why would anyone choose engineered hardwood flooring when you can have the real thing for around the same price?

 Engineered Hardwood Flooring Durability

 In general, engineered hardwood is a highly durable type of flooring.
-However, the level of durability is somewhat dependent on the quality of the flooring (as well as your attention towards cleaning your engineered flooring).
+However, the level of durability is somewhat dependent on the quality of the flooring, whether you’ve applied protective coating (like polyurethane), as well as your attention towards cleaning your engineered flooring.

 The thicker the veneer top layer, the longer the floor will last.
 This thickness also impacts how many times you can sand and refinish the floor.